Vacuum solutions in the Einstein-Aether Theory: Solutions of EA field equations

 For the solution (\ref{Bt0}), using equation (\ref{DEMT}) we obtain \bq p=\rho_0 =0. \eq

-The equation (\ref{K}) gives for this solution \bq K=\frac{3 \beta^2}{(t-t_0)^4}. \eq
+The equation (\ref{K}) gives for this solution { \bq K=\frac{3 \beta^2}{(t-t_1)^4}. \eq }

-Notice that the Kretschmann scalar is not null unless $\beta=0$.
-Thus for $\beta\neq 0$ it presents a temporal singularity at $t=0$, although we do not have any matter in the spacetime, representing a non-flat vacuum spacetime.
-This seems us important considering the lack of a general exterior vacuum solution in EA theory, even with a static aether field, up to now \cite{Vernieri}.
+Notice that the Kretschmann scalar {does not vanish} unless $\beta=0$. {This result is surprising, without any analogous case in the GR theory, revealing another difference between both theories.} Thus for $\beta\neq 0$ it presents a temporal singularity at {$t=t_1$} although we do not have any matter in the spacetime, representing a non-flat vacuum spacetime, {curved by the aether field}. {Note that this solution is not a particular case of any previous solutions since if we put $\rho_0=0$ in the equations (\ref{Bt1})-(\ref{Bt3}) the solutions become static.}